nekopudding/wiki_querying/README.md

 **Antlr and Gradle**

 If you use ANTLR for parser generation then you should include ANTLR as a Gradle dependency.
 You should place the ANTLR grammar file in the appropriate folder in your `src` directory and **you should not submit auto-generated code**.

-## Assessment Hints

-- You should write specs, rep invariants, abstraction functions, and thread-safety conditions.
-- You should test your code and achieve:
-   - 90% lines of code coverage;
-   - 90% branch coverage.
-- Each task is worth one point.
-- An extra one point is for writing clean and modular code.
-- If tasks are functionally correct but the overall submission is lacking in details such as specs, RIs, AFs and thread-safety conditions or is lacking in test coverage then the grade will be lowered by up to one point.

 ## Hints